 Born in New Jersey, Dean DiCriscio was fascinated by fashion and the understanding of the creation, evolution, and history of Suburbia from a young age.
 During his studies in Fashion Design at Parsons School of Design, he naturally began to style shoots with his friends and started dressing them for events, which organically led to a career as an Artist and Stylist.
 Alongside his styling work, Dean works across a variety of mediums including creative direction, design and multimedia projects.

-Dean has been featured in editorials such as M Le Monde, Vogue Italia, Vman, “OMG I’m Being Killed” and Baron Magazine.
-His commercial clients include Helmut Lang, UZ Beauty, Century 21 and Telfar.
+Dean has been featured in editorials such as Pop, M Le Monde, Vogue Italia, V man and Altered States.
+His commercial clients include Helmut Lang, Sandy Liang, Warby Parker and Vans.